koagarces/Connect-4/README.md

 ## **Getting Started**

 ### This game will require a 5 x 7 grid for objects to be placed.
-There will be the 2 players that alternate turns.
+This is a 2 player game where each player places a coin in the slot on their turn.
+The first one to create to get 4 in a row wins.
 ***

 ## **Project Schedule**